The new CD album “Yoko Nishii plays Sergei Rachmaninov” has been released!

 hair&make-up: Yoko Okamoto

 YOKO NISHII was born in Ise, Japan.
 She began to play the piano at the age of 4.
-After graduating from Keio University in Tokyo for studies of French literature in 1998, she entered “Ino Mirkovic” Music Academy situated in Lovran, Croatia with full scholarship for 2 years.
-She graduated from the 4-year academic program in only 2 years with excellent grades under Prof. Evgeny Zarafiants in 2000.
-In July 2001, she earned “Master of Music Art” degree at the same academy and from 2001 to 2003, she worked as assistant in the piano class of Prof. Zarafiants.
-Also she often worked as accompanist in “Flute Master Class” held in the same academy by Prof. Pierre-Yves Artaud from Paris.
-From 2005 to 2007 she did advanced study at Zagreb Music Academy as the fellowship under the Japanese Government Overseas Program for Artists.
-Winner and finalist at numerous international competitions.
-From 2014 to 2019 she worked as a part-time lecturer at Aichi University of the Arts in Japan.
-Until now she studied with Prof. Mitsuko Tomio, Prof. Naofumi Kaneshige, Prof. Kyoko Ogawa, Prof. Hitoshi Kobayashi and Prof. Zarafiants.
+After graduating from Keio University in Tokyo with a BA in French literature, she entered the “Ino Mirković” Music Academy in Lovran, Croatia as a special full scholarship student in 1998.
+She completed the 4-year undergraduate program in just 2 years with excellent grades, studying under Prof. Evgeny Zarafiants, and earned a “Master of Arts in Music” degree in 2001.
+From 2001 to 2003, she worked as an assistant to Prof. Zarafiants in his piano class at the academy.
+Additionally, she frequently worked as an accompanist for Flute Master Classes held by Prof. Pierre-Yves Artaud from Paris at the same academy.
+From 2005 to 2007, she pursued advanced studies at the Zagreb Music Academy as a fellow under the Japanese Government Overseas Program for Artists.
+She has won numerous awards at international competitions.
+From 2014 to 2019, she worked as a part-time lecturer at Aichi University of the Arts in Japan.
+She has studied under Prof. Mitsuko Tomio, Prof. Naofumi Kaneshige, Prof. Kyoko Ogawa, Prof. Hitoshi Kobayashi, and Prof. Zarafiants.

 【Recent activities】